-Contrary to everything I stated here, it is generally true that vertical movements/pull-overs emphasize active tension for the teres major and latissimus dorsi, while horizontal pulling movements emphasize active tension for the trapezius, rhomboids, rear deltoids, and infraspinatus/teres minor.
-However, you can increase passive tension by manipulating body position, which adds a unique form of muscle growth through additional sarcomeres in-series.
+Contrary to everything I stated here, it is generally true that vertical movements/pull-overs emphasize tension for the teres major and upper latissimus dorsi, while horizontal pulling movements emphasize tension for the middle-lower lats, trapezius, rhomboids, rear deltoids, and infraspinatus/teres minor.
+You can also increase passive tension by manipulating body position, which adds a unique form of muscle growth through additional sarcomeres in-series.
 Flexing or twisting at the torso will stretch the lats, for example.

 Bodybuilders teach that the upper back is complex to develop.
 They argue that you need lots of variety and should hit the muscles from many angles.
 If you desire a big and complete back, they claim you should differentiate between training for back thickness versus back width.

 According to the lore, horizontal pulling works on thickness.
 Vertical pulling allows for width.
 You should choose dead-lifts, rows, and Olympic lifts for thickness.
 You should choose pull-ups, chin-ups, pull-downs, and pull-overs for width.
 The concept drills down further than just this though.